devavikaas/Work_log_excel/README.md

-# Work_log_excel
+# Work Log Excel

-Work Log Excel Template – a simple, effective tool for tracking work or study time.
-Features include auto-linked start/end times, dropdown for task type, auto-calculated durations, daily summaries, and a master sheet.
-Ideal for building habits, boosting focus, and managing time mindfully.
+This Python script helps you track your work or study time in Excel.
+It automates the logging of start and end times, calculates durations, and generates daily summaries for your tasks and breaks.

+## Features:
+- Track study/work time and breaks.
+- Automatically calculate time durations.
+- Generate Excel reports with work session summaries.

+## Installation
+- Clone or download the repository.
+- Run the script using Python to generate your work log.

+## Requirements:
+- Python 3.x
+- pandas library (for Excel file handling)

+## License
+MIT License

+## Keywords:
+time tracking, work log, study log, Excel automation, Python script